 Homeowner & Condo Associations

-Our firm has one of the largest community association legal practices in the Carolinas and regularly assists associations and their owners on a wide rage of legal issues, including:
+Our firm has one of the largest community association legal practices in the Carolinas and regularly assists associations and their owners on a wide range of legal issues, including the following:

-Law Firm Carolinas is the first and only North Carolina law firm recognized by Best Lawyers in the category of “Community Association Law.”
-The firm's attorneys frequently speak to community association audiences and have authored numerous HOA and condo articles.
-Partner Jim Slaughter was the first North Carolina attorney inducted as a Fellow into CAI’s College of Community Association Lawyers (CCAL) and served as CCAL’s 2014 national President.
-He has also served on the NC Bar Association’s Community Associations Committee since its creation and was 2016 President of the NC Chapter of the Community Associations Institute.
+Law Firm Carolinas was the first North Carolina firm recognized by Best Lawyers in the category of “Community Association Law.”
+Our attorneys regularly speak to community association audiences and have authored hundreds of HOA/condo articles.
+Partner Jim Slaughter was the first attorney from the Carolinas inducted as a Fellow into CAI’s College of Community Association Lawyers (CCAL) and served as CCAL’s 2014 national President.
+He has also served on the NC Bar Association’s Community Associations Committee since its creation and is past President of the NC Chapter of the Community Associations Institute.
 Partner Steve Black is a Board Certified Specialist in Residential Real Estate, recognizing his work with real estate and community associations.
-Partners Steve Black and Harmony Taylor have both served on CAI's Legislative Action Committee (LAC) that monitors community association legislation.
+Partners Steve Black, Harmony Taylor, and David Wilson have all served on CAI’s Legislative Action Committee that monitors community association legislation in either North or South Carolina, and David Wilson serves as Chair of the South Carolina LAC.

-North Carolina law requires that HOA and condo meetings be conducted in accordance with Robert's Rules of Order Newly Revised (11th Edition).
-Partner Jim Slaughter has written two books on association meeting procedure, The Complete Idiot’s Guide to Parliamentary Procedure Fast-Track and Notes and Comments on Robert’s Rules, Fourth Edition.
+North Carolina law requires that HOA and condo meetings be conducted in accordance with Robert's Rules of Order Newly Revised (12th Edition).
+Partner Jim Slaughter has written four books on association meeting procedure, including two updated for the new Robert's: Robert's Rules of Order Fast Track and Notes and Comments on Robert’s Rules, Fifth Edition.

-Many specific HOA/condo resources can be found at www.lawfirmcarolinas.com/hoa_resources.cfm and meeting procedure/voting resources at www.jimslaughter.com.
+Many specific HOA/condo resources can be found at here and meeting procedure/voting resources at www.jimslaughter.com.
 The firm's HOA/condo blog discusses timely association issues and can be found at www.lawfirmcarolinas.com/blog/category/homeowner-condo-association.

 For Community Association Management Companies:

 Association assessment collections are handled through our Automated Assessment Collection System, a proprietary process which is password protected and available 24/7.
-Association managers can log-in to view current collection efforts, with details that are updated daily.
+Association managers can log-in to view current collection efforts, with details that are updated real time.
 Our firm handouts have more details.

 Law Firm Carolinas also partners with community association management companies by providing board member or community manager training on numerous topics.
 For management companies we regularly work with, we hold scheduled "Office Hours" where we come to the management company for about an hour to talk about timely issues and answer any questions.